-If you are saying that a frugal lifestyle or finding items like this to save money on your chicken coop is just to time consuming let me leave you with a powerful quote.
-One I go back to frequently .
+If you are saying that a frugal lifestyle or finding items like this to save money on your chicken coop is just too time-consuming let me leave you with a powerful quote.
+The one I go back to frequently.

 ” If you want to make good use of your time, you’ve got to know what’s most important and then give it all you’ve got.”
 Lee Iacocca

-Here are frugal household items you can use for your chickens.
+Here are 15 frugal household items you can use for your chickens

 Tidy Cat Litter Boxes – Turn Sideways for nesting boxes.

-I saw this on Someday Maybe Farms and it is brilliant!
+I saw this on Maybe Someday Farms it is brilliant!

 Chicken Coops using your old satellite dish